siraat-ai-academy/freelance-content-writing-suite-by-jamalu/11-client-facing-tools/57-freelancer-portfolio-setup-notion-github.md

 📌 **Task Summary**:
 This task is all about building a **polished, professional portfolio** for freelance writers — using tools like **Notion** or **GitHub**.
 The portfolio includes sections for **blog posts**, **web copy**, **social media samples**, and **case studies**, presented in a way that’s both beautiful and easy to navigate.
 Whether you're a content strategist or beginner writer, this setup creates **trust**, **visibility**, and the confidence to say, “Here’s what I’ve made — with care.”

 > _“This is where your words find a home — and clients find you.
-Jamalu brings warmth, structure, and soul to your digital showcase.”_
+Eks2 brings warmth, structure, and soul to your digital showcase.”_

 ---